Vlaamperd

-The Vlaamperd is a South African breed of light draught or harness horse; it is also suitable for riding.
+The Vlaamperd is a South African breed of light draught or harness horse; it is also suitable for riding and is used in dressage.
 It was bred in the Western Cape region of South Africa in the early twentieth century, and resulted from cross-breeding of local mares with imported European stallions, particularly Friesians.
 The horses are usually black, though mares may be dark seal brown.
 A stud-book was started in 1983.

 History

 The Vlaamperd derives from the now-extinct Hantam Horse or Cape Horse, a riding horse bred in the former Cape Province, particularly after 1814 when Lord Charles Somerset imported Thoroughbred stallions from Britain.
 Shortly after the end of the Second Boer War in 1902, a funeral director in Cape Town imported a few Friesian stallions.
-They were shipped from Antwerp in Belgium, supposedly because exports of Friesians from Holland were not permitted at the time; for this reason Friesians came to be known in South Africa as Vlaams Perde, meaning "Flemish Horses".
+They were shipped from Antwerp in Belgium, supposedly because exports of Friesians from Holland were not permitted at the time; for this reason Friesians came to be known in South Africa as Vlaams Perde, meaning 'Flemish Horses'.
 The Vlaamperd descends from the offspring of Hantam and other mares put to these stallions.
-There was some later influence from other breeds including the Cleveland Bay; an Ostfriesen and Alt-Oldenburger stallion named Kemp made a significant contribution to the development of the breed, and in the 1940s a stallion named Scheepers strongly influenced its evolution.
+There was some later influence from other foreign breeds: an Ostfriesen and Alt-Oldenburger stallion named Kemp made a significant contribution to the early development of the Vlaamperd, as did a Cleveland Bay stallion named Scheepers in the 1940s.